Can we help?

 Elasticated waist trousers are also cut to be worn sitting, but have no waistband fastenings and are simply pulled up.

 AMBULANT TROUSERS (for people that can stand and walk)

 Elasticated waist trousers are a simple, pull-on style with no fly opening.
 They have belt loops, which are often used to hook a finger through to help pull them up, simple pockets set into the side seams, and can be worn with one of the Myself Belts for added security if desired.

 Easy access trousers also have a fully elasticated waist but they have a fly opening which has no zip or fastenings.
 It doesn't gape because of the way it is designed and is increasingly bought for men who have dementia but are accustomed to using a fly opening and can't manage fastenings.

 Our back opening jackets all look like ordinary jackets, but in addition to the front fastenings they also open at the back, enabling them to be put on from the front, or even to be separated into two pieces and put on and then fastened up.

-This can be very helpful for children or adults with rigid arms who find it difficult to put on a jacket.
+This can be very helpful for people with rigid arms who find it difficult to put on a jacket.

-Pull-on Cosytoes Snug offers all round warmth and weather protection for the legs and feet of anyone sitting in a wheelchair, even in the worst weather.
+Our Pull-on Cosy toes Snug offers all round warmth and weather protection for the legs and feet of anyone sitting in a wheelchair, even in the worst weather.
 It simply pulls up over the feet and tucks in.

-Other wheelchair waterproofs We have a wide range of warmlined and unlined waterproof garments for wheelchair users, and these are described on each page beside photographs of the garments.
+Other wheelchair waterproofs We have a wide range of warmlined and unlined waterproof garments for wheelchair users, and these are described on each page.

-Scooter Poncho offers a stylish waterproof which drops down when seated to protect the legs and feet but when the wearer stands up to step off the scooter it becomes an ordinary poncho which is stylish to wear.
+Our Scooter waterproof cape offers a stylish waterproof which drops down when seated to protect the legs and feet but when the wearer stands up to step off the scooter it becomes an ordinary poncho which is stylish to wear.
 It is also suitable for wheelchair users who can stand up to put it on and sit down in it.